Avaiga/taipy-doc/docs/knowledge_base/demos/production-planning.md

-[Production planning](https://en.wikipedia.org/wiki/Production_planning) is a pivotal aspect of manufacturing, ensuring that resources are allocated efficiently to meet demand while minimizing costs.
-The Taipy's Production Planning demo offers a comprehensive solution for optimizing production and cost management.
-In this demo, we'll delve into this application that addresses the challenges of production planning.
+[Production planning](https://en.wikipedia.org/wiki/Production_planning) is a critical part of manufacturing, making sure that resources are used efficiently to meet demand while keeping costs low.
+Taipy's Production Planning demo provides a comprehensive solution for optimizing production and cost management.
+In this demo, we will explore this application that tackles the complexities of production planning.

 # Understanding Production Planning